edgexfoundry/edgex-docs/docs_src/microservices/application/services/AppServiceConfigurable/details/AvailablePipelineFunctions.md

+---
-# App Service Configurable
+title: App Service Configurable - Available Pipeline Functions
+---

-## Available Pipeline Functions
+# App Service Configurable - Available Pipeline Functions

 Below are the functions that are available to use in the `Writable.Pipeline` section of the configuration.
 The function names below can be added to the `Writable.Pipeline.ExecutionOrder` setting (comma separated list) and